-Most deciduous trees fail to grow in the harsh conditions of the boreal forests.
+Most deciduous trees fail to grow in the harsh conditions of the Boreal forests.
 Nonetheless, some do manage to grow.
 During the autumn period, the deciduous trees lose their leaves to conserve energy during the harsh winter periods.

-Fungi such as mushrooms are found in large quantity in the boreal forest.
+Fungi such as mushrooms are found in large quantities in the Boreal forest.
 The fungi are saprophytes and get enough nutrients from the many dead branches and trees found within the forest.
 The common fungi found at the root of the conifers are the mycorrhizal fungi.

-They are part of the undergrowth in the boreal forest.
+They are part of the undergrowth in the Boreal forest.
 Moss is feathery in shape and is mostly found in moist places.
 They grow well in acidic soils such as the one that is found within the forest because of the fallen coniferous needles that lower the pH of the soil.

-The mammals found in the boreal forest are herbivores such as the moose, caribou, deer, elk, voles, muskrat, beaver, hare, mice and the snowshoe.
-The herbivores are well adapted to survive in harsh environments such as hibernation.
-They are also well adapted to survive against attacks from carnivores through camouflage.
-The hunters are also well adapted to the cold weather and have important adaptation tactics that help them catch a prey as seen in wolves which hunt in groups.
+Another characteristic of these mammals is that they are well adapted to survive against attacks from carnivores through camouflage.
+The hunters are also well adapted to the cold weather and have important adaptation tactics that help them catch prey as seen in wolves which hunt in groups.

 During winter, some mammals such as the voles and mice hibernate in burrows.
 Others make habitats that can survive for a year.
 The temperatures in the places that these animals dwell in are around 25° F.

 Other mammals like the bear have to eat and gain a lot of weight during the autumn period in preparation for winter.
 During winter these animals hibernate from late autumn up to spring.

-Birds that are found in the forest during spring period are, whooping cranes, ducks, Goshawks, great horned owls, ospreys, loons shorebirds, gulls, shorebirds, warblers, and swans.
+Birds found in the forest during the spring period are, whooping cranes, ducks, Goshawks, great horned owls, ospreys, loons shorebirds, gulls, shorebirds, warblers, and swans.
 Some birds such as warblers travel to the forest from as far as South America while others such as the owls only frequent the biome.